NEW DELIVERY - 2019 Ford E350 Type III Ambulance

-Manheim Township Ambulance Association, Lancaster County, PA took delivery of a 2019 Wheeled Coach Type III Ambulance.
+Manheim Township Ambulance Association, Lancaster County, PA took delivery of a 2019 Ford E350 Type III Ambulance.

 Manheim Township Ambulance Association first started on June 11, 1971.
 The purpose of this corporation was to conduct, maintain, and operate a community and public ambulance service on a non-profit basis for the aid, assistance, benefit, and relief of the community of Manheim Township and the surrounding areas.